JorgeAJT/black-jack/README.md

 3. **Cards Dealt**: Two cards to you and two to the dealer (one of the dealer’s cards remains hidden initially).

 4. **Player Action**:

     - If you have an ACE, choose whether it’s worth 1 or 11.

     - Input `Y` to draw another card (Hit) or `N` to stand.

 5. **Dealer Action**:

     - The dealer’s hidden card is revealed.

     - The dealer must follow a simple rule: hit until the total is at least 17, then stand.

 6. **Results**:

     - If you or the dealer bust (> 21), the other side wins.

     - If totals tie, the number of cards each has can break the tie (fewest cards wins).

     - Or it’s a true tie if both have the same number of cards.

 7. **Bank Updates**:

     - If you win, your bank increases by twice your bet.

     - If you lose, you forfeit your bet.

     - If it’s a tie, you get your bet back.

 8. **Play Again or Quit**:

     - Continue until you run out of money or choose to stop.

 ## Gameplay Rules
 1. **Initial Deal**:

     - Two cards are dealt to the player, and two cards to the dealer.

     - One of the dealer’s cards is hidden until the dealer’s turn.

 2. **Player’s Turn**:

     - Check if you have a natural Blackjack (ACE + face card / 10).

     - Otherwise, choose “Hit” to take another card or “Stand” to hold your total.

     - If you exceed 21 (bust), you lose immediately.

-Dealer’s Turn:
+3. **Dealer’s Turn**:

-The hidden card is revealed.
+    - The hidden card is revealed.

-Dealer hits until reaching a total of at least 17, then stands.
+    - Dealer hits until reaching a total of at least 17, then stands.

-If the dealer exceeds 21, the dealer busts, and the player wins.
+    - If the dealer exceeds 21, the dealer busts, and the player wins.

-Determining the Winner:
+4. **Determining the Winner**:

-If you bust, you lose.
+    - If you bust, you lose.

-If the dealer busts, you win.
+    - If the dealer busts, you win.

-If both totals remain ≤ 21, the higher total wins.
+    - If both totals remain ≤ 21, the higher total wins.

-Tie-Break: If both totals are equal, the player with fewer cards wins.
+    - **Tie-Break**: If both totals are equal, the player with fewer cards wins.
 If the number of cards is also equal, it’s a true tie.

-Bet Resolution:
+5. **Bet Resolution**:

-Win: your bank increases by double your bet (bet * 2).
+    - Win: your bank increases by double your bet (bet * 2).

-Lose: you lose your bet to the dealer.
+    - Lose: you lose your bet to the dealer.

-Tie: you get your bet back.
+    - Tie: you get your bet back.

-How the Code Works
+## How the Code Works

-Below is a brief overview of each utility module in src/utils:
+Below is a brief overview of each utility module in `src/utils`:

-card_generator.py:
+- `card_generator.py`:
       Generates random cards (number or face card + suit) without repetition.
-Uses random from the Python standard library.
+Uses `random` from the Python standard library.

-check_card.py:
+- `check_card.py`:
       Determines the numeric value of a card (e.g., face cards = 10, ACE = 1 or 11).
       For the dealer, ACE is chosen automatically; for the player, it prompts.

 check_int_input.py:
 Ensures user input for bank amount or bet is a valid integer and not greater than the current bank.